Our Approach to Care

 - Close your eyes, breathe deeply into your abdomen and think about a calming thought, word or object.
 If you have trouble staying focused, try repeating a word or sound over and over.
 (Some people find it helpful to play soft music while meditating.)

-Are there techniques I can use to prevent fatigue and breathlessness?
+What techniques can I use to prevent fatigue and breathlessness?

-- Plan rest periods of about 5-15 minutes between activities.
-Sit while performing tasks, such as washing dishes, bathing, brushing your teeth, etc. Use a shower stool.
+- Sit while performing tasks, such as washing dishes, bathing, brushing your teeth, etc.

 - Gather your clothes together before you get dressed.
-Sit down while dressing.
-Don’t bend over to put on your shoes and socks.
-Instead, bring your feet up, or use a long-handled shoehorn to put on your shoes.
+Sit down while dressing and use a long-handled shoehorn to put on your shoes.